housing37/bear-shares/TBF_LOG.md

 		changed options to: …
-            NOTE: attempted to create LP with new 'BRO' token just launched basically got attached and drained some of my LP connected to WPLS (lost ~$30) observed market activity: …
+            NOTE: attempted to create LP with new 'BRO' token just launched basically got attached and drained some of my LP connected to WPLS (lost ~$30) SELLS (slipped through w/ OPEN_SELL=false -OR- 'skim(…)' fault):
+                NOTE: the following occurred because of pairing v7.0 LP w/ 'BRO' (activity stopped, when LP removed) 1 sell w/ ~28.37: due to creting another LP with 7.0 and new 'BRO' token one of my LPs (successfully) called 'transfer' on my other LP 1 sell w/ ~3.46: due to creting another LP with 7.0 and new 'BRO' token one of my LPs (successfully) called 'transfer' on my other LP observed market activity: …

 ### TBF6.0: 0x76d0b9953dd7587578562CaCC75ac4A793852F7A -> LP added $200 (100:100 USD) -> LP wiped